Skip to main content

 Testing the Automated Workflow

-Download the EICAR test file again to trigger the full workflow:
+Download the EICAR test file again on the agent to trigger the full workflow:

 Common Pitfalls